Trading Forex and Fundamental Analysis

 PRODUCER PRICE INDEX (PPI)

-The Producer Price Index measures the changes in prices that producers receive for their products.
-PPI is based on 100 and can help economists forecast consumer-level prices based on the cost of domestic producers.
+The Producer Price Index measures changes in the prices producers receive for their goods.
+Based on a scale of 100, the PPI helps economists anticipate consumer-level price trends by tracking the cost changes faced by domestic producers.

 -